Back to Reference

 Goal setting and alignment

 The process starts with clear, measurable goals.
-These goals should align with your organization’s larger objectives, ensuring that individual contributions support business success.
+These goals should align with your organization's larger objectives to ensure individual contributions support business success; in fact, when goals are linked to business priorities, 46% of respondents report effective performance management, compared to just 16% at companies that don't.
 Many organizations use frameworks like SMART goals (Specific, Measurable, Achievable, Relevant, and Time-bound) to keep goals actionable and focused.

 Regular feedback and check-ins

 Gone are the days when feedback happened once a year.
-Regular check-ins between managers and employees—weekly, bi-weekly, or monthly—help ensure ongoing alignment, address challenges early, and maintain motivation.
-These conversations don’t have to be formal but should be intentional and focused on both performance and development.
+Regular check-ins help ensure ongoing alignment and maintain motivation, with 68% of survey respondents agreeing that ongoing coaching has a positive impact on individual performance.
+These conversations don't have to be formal but should be intentional and focused on both performance and development.

 Performance evaluation methods